Skip to main content

 • fipsmodule.cnf – module configuration.

-Go-based Images
+Go-based images

 Go-based images include Datadog, Istio-Pilot, Grafana, Loki, Promtail, Prometheus and more.
 To be FIPS-validated, they must circumvent and block the native BoringCrypto module normally used by Go.
 Minimus Go-based images ensure that Go applications inherit the same validated cryptographic boundary by directing Go’s crypto to OpenSSL (the Minimus FIPS provider) instead of the native BoringCrypto.
 Minimus provides a dedicated toolchain that produces Go based apps in the following manner: